maubanel/UE5-CPP-Functions-Templates-Classes/class-inheritance/README.md

 ##### `Step 10.`\|`UECPPFTC`| :large_blue_diamond:

-It is still showing the derived value even though it is pointing to the base class **NumberOfHeads**.
+We need to be careful.
+Because if we give the derived class it's own variable `Ammo` and set it to `Bullets`.
+This can be accessed through it derived class `W.Ammo` but is **NOT** accessible from the parents pointer `pA->Ammo`.

 ![showing derived value](images/stillShowsDerivedValue.png)